LPRD/TelemetryController/README.md

 ```> wine python -c 'import matplotlib; import serial; import typing; import pywintypes'```
 The exit code should be 0.

+## Repository Layout
+* include/Telemetry - Contains Telemetry.h file detailing communication conventions for the Arduino.
+Must change paramater to switch communication modes between Serial, Ethernet TCP, Ethernet UDP, etc.
+* libs - Contains Telemetry.zip of Telemetry.h file for easy distribution to Arduino.
+* build_tools - A link to another repository of the same name.
+Contains tools to distribute the GUI, to run it on multiple platforms.
+* dist - Contains built executables of the GUI, one for both Windows/*nix systems.
+Includes various configurations, such as mk1/2_static_test, pressure_test, flight, demo_static_test, etc.
+* drivers - Contains Python3 scripts specifying the design of each GUI to be built in dist/ directory.
+The demo, mk1, and mk2 scripts are wrappers around static_test_gui.py, the main script.
+* src - Contains Python3 scripts handling the components of the GUI and the GUI class.
+Includes plotting, managing, and IO (serial, ethernet, etc) classes.

 ## TODO items
 ### Enhancements
 * Proper support for shared x axis